If You Burn In A Tanning Bed Can You Tan The Next Day?

 Tanning lotions, in all their different forms, deeply hydrate and nourish the skin when tanning, so your skin is less likely to dry drastically when in the tanning bed.

-These tanning lotions will also help to maximize melanin production, darkening your skin quicker, so you do not have to spend as much time in the tanning bed, therefore reducing the risk of sunburn.
+These tanning lotions will also help to maximize melanin production, darkening your skin quicker.
+Thus, you do not have to spend as much time in the tanning bed, reducing the risk of sunburn.

 Change Positions

-Make sure to change positions often in the tanning bed (even if you are only in there for 5 minutes) to ensure that all areas of your body are given the chance to tan equally, and so that one area is not exposed too much to UV rays.
+Make sure to change positions often in the tanning bed (even if you are only in there for 5 minutes) to ensure that all areas of your body are given the chance to tan equally, and so that one area is not overexposed to UV rays.

-This is an ideal way to develop an even tan all over and to not burn more in one area, while other patches are left lighter and not tanned.
+This is an ideal way to develop an even tan all over and not burn more in one area, while leaving other patches lighter and untanned.

 Do Not Tan Sunburned